 Video - Universal design of ICT

 See our short video that explains what universal design of the web in Norway means:

-This website provides information about § 14 in the Anti-Discrimination and Accessibility Act and the regulations that legislate universal design of information and communication technology (ICT) in Norway.
+This website provides information about § 18 in the Equality and Anti-Discrimination Act and the regulations that legislate universal design of information and communication technology (ICT) in Norway.

-The regulations have been prepared by the Norwegian Ministry of Government Administration, Reform and Church Affairs.
+The regulations have been prepared by the Norwegian Ministry of Culture and the Ministry of Local Government and Modernisation.

 Requirements in the regulation

-The requirements are relevant for private businesses, organisations, and government agencies.
-They are applicable to websites and self-service machines.
+The requirements are relevant for businesses in the private sector, organisations, and public sector bodies.
+They are applicable to websites, mobile applications and self-service machines.
 The use of social media, such as blogs, Facebook and Twitter, for non-commercial purposes are not covered by the regulations.

 Universal design means "designing, or accommodating, the main solution with regards to physical conditions, so that the solution may be used by as many people as possible," regardless of disability.